rolling-scopes-school/tasks/tasks/stage-0/codewars-basic-2.md

 ## Scoring criteria

 - 1 point for 8 kyu tasks (7 tasks in total)
-- 2 point for 7 kyu tasks (4 tasks in total)
+- 2 points for 7 kyu tasks (4 tasks in total)
 - 5 points for 6 kyu tasks (7 tasks in total)

 Total: 1 \* 7 + 2 \* 4 + 5 \* 7 = 50